drewherron/herron_scale/README.md

 - **0 H** = Freezing point of water (32°F / 0°C)
 - **100 H** = Human body temperature (98.7°F / 37°C)

-This creates a scale where most everyday temperatures fall within a convenient 0-100 range.

 Very simple and straightforward, and it wasn't exactly a lot of work to create.
 Although, as far as I can tell no one has ever proposed this system before (at least, I can't find it anywhere).
 So, this document is my proposal.
 I do think it's superior for everyday use, and if nothing else it's an interesting alternative.

 I'm calling it the Herron scale only because every major temperature system seems to have taken the surname of its inventor.
 If you have a better name idea, I'm open to anything that would increase the likelihood of adoption.